PacktPublishing/Getting-Started-With-Angular-8/chapter6/Client-Contacts-Manager-Angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 # Changes in this version

-- Created basic structure of application
+- Further changes now adding navigation to the application
-- Used modules to structure application into separate sections
+- Created routes within the application